Kong/docs.konghq.com/app/_src/gateway/how-kong-works/load-balancing.md

 These algorithms are only available when using the `upstream` entity, see [Advanced load-balancing](#advanced-load-balancing).

+{:.note}
-__NOTE__: for all these algorithms it is important to understand how the weights and ports of the individual backends are being set up.
+> **Note**: for all these algorithms it is important to understand how the weights and ports of the individual backends are being set up.
 See the [Target](#target) paragraph on how the actual weights and ports are being determined based on user configuration as well DNS results.

 ### Round-Robin

-The Round Robin algorithm will be done in a weighted manner.
+The round-robin algorithm will be done in a weighted manner.
 It will be identical in results to the DNS based load-balancing, but due to it being an `upstream` the additional features for health-checks and circuit-breakers will be available in this case.